OUR POLICIES

 N/A

-To assist in combating fraud, we share information with credit reference agencies, so far as it relates to clients or customers who instruct their credit card issuer to cancel payment to us without having first provided an acceptable reason to us and given us the opportunity to refund their money.
+To help combat fraud, we share information with credit reference agencies.
+This applies to clients or customers who instruct their credit card issuer to cancel a payment to us without first providing an acceptable reason and giving us the opportunity to refund their money.

-We may share your personal data with businesses that provide services to us, or with business partners.
+We may share your personal data with businesses that provide services to us or with our business partners.
+For example:

-· we may pass your payment information to our payment service provider to take payments from you
+• We may pass your payment information to our payment service provider to process payments.

-· we may use fraud prevention agencies and credit reference agencies to verify your identity and we may pass your information to those agencies if we strongly suspect fraud on our website
+• We may use fraud prevention and credit reference agencies to verify your identity and may share your information with these agencies if we strongly suspect fraud on our website.

-· we may pass your contact information to advertising agencies to use to promote our services to you
+• We may share your contact information with advertising agencies to promote our services to you.

 24. Cookies

-Cookies are small text files that are placed on your computer's hard drive by your web browser when you visit a website that uses them.
-They allow information gathered on one web page to be stored until it is needed for use at a later date.
+Cookies are small text files placed on your computer’s hard drive by your web browser when you visit a website.
+They store information gathered on one web page for use at a later time.

-Some cookies may last for a defined period of time, such as one visit (known as a session), one day or until you close your browser.
-Others last indefinitely until you delete them.
+Some cookies last for a specific period, such as a single session, one day, or until you close your browser.
+Others remain until you delete them

-Your web browser should allow you to delete any cookie you choose.
-It should also allow you to prevent or limit their use.
-Your web browser may support a plug-in or add-on that helps you manage which cookies you wish to allow to operate.
+Your web browser should allow you to delete any cookie you choose and to prevent or limit their use.
+It may also support plug-ins or add-ons to help you manage which cookies you wish to allow.

-The law requires you to give explicit consent for use of any cookies that are not strictly necessary for the operation of a website.
+The law requires explicit consent for the use of any cookies that are not strictly necessary for the operation of a website.

-When you first visit our website, we ask you whether you wish us to use cookies.
-If you choose not to accept them, we shall not use them for your visit except to record that you have not consented to their use for any other purpose.
+When you first visit our website, we ask whether you wish to use cookies.
+If you choose not to accept them, we will not use them during your visit, except to record that you have not consented to their use for any other purpose.

 We use cookies in the following ways:

-· to record whether you have seen specific messages we display on our website
+• To record whether you have seen specific messages displayed on our website

-· to record your answers to surveys and questionnaires on our site while you complete them
+• To record your answers to surveys and questionnaires while you complete them

 26. Re-marketing

-Re-marketing involves placing a ‘tracking technology’ such as a cookie, a ‘web beacon’ (also known as an ‘action tag’ or a ‘single-pixel GIF’) to track which pages you visit and to serve you relevant adverts for our services when you visit some other website.
+Re-marketing involves placing tracking technologies such as cookies or web beacons (also known as action tags or single-pixel GIFs) to track the pages you visit and serve you relevant advertisements for our services when you visit other websites.

-The benefit of re-marketing technology is that we can provide you with more useful and relevant adverts, and not show you ones repeatedly that you may have already seen.
+The benefit of re-marketing technology is that we can provide you with more useful and relevant adverts, avoiding repetition of ads you may have already seen.

-We may use a third-party advertising service to provide us with re-marketing services from time to time.
+We may use third-party advertising services to provide re-marketing services.
 If you have consented to our use of such tracking technologies, you may see advertisements for our products and services on other websites.

-We do not provide your personal data to advertisers or to third-party re-marketing service providers.
-However, if you are already a member of a website whose affiliated business provides such services, that affiliated business may learn of your preferences in relation to your use of our website.
+We do not provide your personal data to advertisers or third-party re-marketing service providers.
+However, if you are a member of a website affiliated with such services, that affiliated business may learn of your preferences in relation to your use of our website.

-The law requires us to tell you about your rights and our obligations to you in regard to the processing and control of your personal data.
+The law requires us to inform you about your rights and our obligations regarding the processing and control of your personal data.
+For detailed information, please visit Know Your Privacy Rights.

 We do not sell products or provide services for purchase by children, nor do we market to children.

 Certain areas of our website are designed for use by children over [15] years of age.
-These areas include [description or name or areas designed for children.
+These areas include [description or name of areas designed for children].

 If you are under 18, you may use our website only with consent from a parent or guardian.

-We use Secure Sockets Layer (SSL) certificates to verify our identity to your browser and to encrypt any data you give us.
+We use Secure Sockets Layer (SSL) certificates to verify our identity to your browser and to encrypt any data you provide.

-With your consent, we may communicate using software provided by a third party such as Facebook (WhatsApp, Instagram), Apple (Facetime), Microsoft (Skype), Zoom Video Communications (Zoom) or AnyDesk Software GmbH (Anydesk).
+With your consent, we may communicate using software provided by third parties such as Facebook (WhatsApp, Instagram), Apple (FaceTime), Microsoft (Skype), Zoom Video Communications (Zoom), or AnyDesk Software GmbH (AnyDesk).

-Such methods of communication should secure your personal data using encryption and other technologies.
-The providers of such software should comply with all applicable privacy laws, rules, and regulations, including the GDPR.
+These communication methods should secure your personal data using encryption and other technologies.
+The providers of such software are expected to comply with all applicable privacy laws, rules, and regulations, including the GDPR.

-If you have any concerns about using a particular software for communication, please tell us.
+If you have any concerns about using a particular software for communication, please let us know.

-We use the following safeguards with respect to data transferred outside the UK:
+We use the following safeguards for data transferred outside the UK:

-· The processor is within the same corporate group as our business or organisation and abides by the same binding corporate rules regarding data processing.
+• The processor is within the same corporate group as our business or organization and abides by the same binding corporate rules regarding data processing.

-· Both our organisation and the processor are public authorities between whom there is either a legally binding agreement or administrative arrangements approved by a supervisory authority relating to protection of your information.
+• Both our organization and the processor are public authorities with either a legally binding agreement or administrative arrangements approved by a supervisory authority relating to the protection of your information.

 It is important that the personal data we hold about you is accurate and up to date.
 Please inform us if your personal data changes.

-At any time, you may contact us to request that we provide you with the personal data we hold about you.
+You may contact us at any time to request the personal data we hold about you.

-At any time, you may review or update personally identifiable information that we hold about you, by signing into your account on our website.
+You can review or update personally identifiable information we hold about you by signing into your account on our website.

-To obtain a copy of any information that is not provided on our website you should contact us to make that request.
+To obtain a copy of any information not provided on our website, please contact us to make that request.

-When we receive any request to access, edit or delete personal data we first take reasonable steps to verify your identity before granting you access or otherwise taking any action.
+When we receive a request to access, edit, or delete personal data, we first take reasonable steps to verify your identity before granting access or taking any action.
 This is important to safeguard your information.

-Please be aware that we are not obliged by law to provide you with all personal data we hold about you, and that if we do provide you with information, the law allows us to charge for such provision if doing so incurs costs for us.
-After receiving your request, we will tell you when we expect to provide you with the information, and whether we require any fee for providing it to you.
+Please be aware that we are not legally obliged to provide you with all personal data we hold about you.
+If we do provide information, the law allows us to charge a fee if doing so incurs costs for us.
+After receiving your request, we will inform you when we expect to provide the information and whether a fee is required.

-We remind you that we are not obliged by law to delete your personal data or to stop processing it simply because you do not consent to us doing so.
-While having your consent is an important consideration as to whether to process it, if there is another legitimate basis on which we may process it, we may do so on that basis.
+We remind you that we are not legally obliged to delete your personal data or stop processing it simply because you do not consent.
+While your consent is an important consideration, if there is another legitimate basis for processing your data, we may do so on that basis.

-When you contact us, whether by telephone, through our website or by email, we collect the data you have given to us in order to reply with the information you need.
+When you contact us by telephone, through our website, or by email, we collect the data you provide to respond with the information you need.

-We record your request and our reply in order to increase the efficiency of our [business / organisation].
+We record your request and our reply to improve the efficiency of our [business/organization].

-We do not keep any personally identifiable information associated with your message, such as your name or email address.
+We do not retain any personally identifiable information associated with your message, such as your name or email address.

 OR

-We may keep personally identifiable information associated with your message, such as your name and email address so as to be able to track our communications with you to provide a high quality service.
+We may retain personally identifiable information associated with your message, such as your name and email address, to track our communications with you and provide a high-quality service.

 34. Complaining

-If you are not happy with our privacy policy, or if you have any complaint, then you should tell us.
+If you are unhappy with our privacy policy or have any complaints, please let us know.

 Email: Support@mxfd.co.uk